SLAC Access & Onboarding

 Before traveling to SLAC, please complete these procedures.

 - Register through the user portal to provide or update contact information.

 - Alert us of all experimenters who will participate in scheduled experiments by listing everyone on proposals & beam time/support requests.
-Contact URA to add additional members to your research team.
+Contact User Research Administration to add additional members to your research team.

 Alert colleagues about access changes.
 Foreign national users must bring original identification documents to verify citizenship and confirm that they have an appropriate visa before entering the US (for business purposes and not for tourism).

 * There are additional requirements for foreign nationals from certain countries (advance receipt of passport and business visa documents and coordination with a SLAC host may be needed).